 The original Pastel de Nata (called a Pastel de Belém) was created by the Fábrica Pastéis de Belém bakery over 150 years ago, and today this bakery can produce up to 40,000 tarts per day.
 The exact Pastel de Belém recipe is a closely guarded secret, and all other imitations (which are as equally tasty) are referred to as Pastel de Nata.

-Lisbon has a buzzing nightlife scene that is social, diverse and welcoming.
-The main nightlife area is the district of Bairro Alto, a warren of trendy bars, artisan cafes and traditional live music establishments, where the sound of Fado music can be heard wafting out.
+Nights tend to begin in Bairro Alto, a warren of trendy bars, artisan cafes and traditional live music establishments, where the sound of Fado music can be heard wafting out.
 At the weekends the late-night revelries spill out onto the surrounding streets, so that the entire district feels like one large party.

 Related articles: Cristo Rei statue - Lisbon ferry guide